 - Violating the signed lease agreement by keeping pets or allowing people not listed on the lease to live in the rental property

 Additionally, if the lease agreement has concluded and tenants are renting month-to-month, the landlord or the tenant can terminate the arrangement at any time.
 If the tenant refuses to leave, however, eviction proceedings may be necessary to free up the rental property for other uses.

 The Eviction Process

 Landlords can serve tenants with an eviction notice just one day after rent payment has not been made.
 The tenant generally has three days to pay the rent before eviction proceedings can be continued.
 If full payment is not made within this time, landlords can pursue legal methods to remove the tenants from the property and to collect unpaid rent.
 Retaining the services of experienced Sugar Land civil litigation lawyers to oversee this process can help property managers avoid errors that could limit their ability to collect payments and to evict tenants from their rental properties.

-The Sugar Land commercial litigation experts at The Law Office of Henry Jakob can provide solid support for landlords and property owners in navigating the eviction process.
-Our attorneys have the experience and the expertise needed to ensure the best possible outcome for your case.
+The Sugar Land commercial litigation lawyers at The Law Office of Henry Jakob can provide solid support for landlords and property owners in navigating the eviction process.
+Our attorneys have the experience needed to ensure the best possible outcome for your case.
 Contact us today at 832.879.2244 to discuss your case with our real estate law professionals.
 We look forward to the opportunity to serve your legal needs.